How to Manage Projects in Microsoft Dynamics 365 Finance and Empower Your Entire Project Organization

 Bridging the Gap: What to Look for in a Purpose-Built Solution for D365

-When native D365 Finance and Project Operations capabilities fall short, or you want to ensure you have options as you grow, project-driven businesses need a solution that is purpose-built to extend their investment.
+When native D365 Finance and Project Operations capabilities fall short for your project management needs, or you want to ensure you have options as you grow, project-driven businesses need a solution that is purpose-built to extend their investment.
 This is where PlanAutomate can make the difference by providing a new level of empowerment.

 Here are the key capabilities such a system should offer: